 Grievance mechanisms and access to remediation are a key part of our due diligence and management controls.
 All workers are encouraged to submit feedback either directly, through their Line Manager, or anonymously via our whistle-blower helpline.
 There are no boundaries to the issues that the workers can raise, they could include issues such as product safety, integrity, quality or legality, working conditions, pay, living arrangements and the recruitment process.
-All feedback is investigated and followed up as appropriate.
+All feedback is investigated and followed up as appropriate and anonymously shared with the senior leadership team.

-In 2022, four grievances were investigated and successfully closed out, our grievance mechanisms are designed to be open and transparent and in line with the ACAS grievance procedure.
+In 2023, eight grievances were investigated and successfully closed out, our grievance mechanisms are designed to be open and transparent and in line with the ACAS grievance procedure.